nikolaStanojkovski/Harmony_Virtuoso/README.md

 ---- ## **II.
 User Manual**

-- On the starting window (pic.
-1 / слика 1) the user is asked to fill in 5 important data notes: User Name (which needs to be between 1 and 6 characters), Main Instrument (piano or guitar), Favourite Genre (Jazz, Heavy Metal, Rock, Classical), a variant of the game and difficulty.
+- On the starting window (picture 1 / слика 1) the user is asked to fill in 5 important data notes: User Name (which needs to be between 1 and 6 characters), Main Instrument (piano or guitar), Favourite Genre (Jazz, Heavy Metal, Rock, Classical), a variant of the game and difficulty.
 Depending on the choices the player made, there will be either piano background, or guitar background, and visualization of the the instrument that was chosen (If that's guitar, there will be an option for a 6-string, 7-string and 8-string).
 The Rules are pretty simple:
 1. Look at the chord/notes that has been randomly generated depending on the information the player has given.